papierkorp/arcadebattle/docs/gameidea_effects.md

 - onTurnStart
 - onTurnEnd
 - onEffectRemoved
+- onCalculation

 **Condition**

+- whenAtFullHealth
+- whenEnemyAtLowHealth

 **effectValue**

+currentHealth
 - x% of modifiedSkillDamage
 - x% of actualSkillDamageTaken/actualEffectDamageTaken
 - x per modifiedStrength
+- x% of actualSkillDamageTaken
+- x% of actualEffectDamageTaken

+rawStrength
+- x% of rawStrength
+- x(%) for each 10% of missing Health
+- x(%) for each active Buff
+- x(%) for each defeated Boss

 ## Buffs (Self)